 When I switched to a cup, I learned just how much I actually bleed every month.
 Absorbent products like pads or tampons are designed to pull all the blood inside so you end up with very little idea how much you’re bleeding.
 Hint: it’s probably less than you think.

 I learned to be more comfortable with my own body, and I learned where my cervix is.
 Yes, using a cup means you will put your fingers inside your vagina.
-Chill out, it’s your own body and it’s not gross.
+Chill out, it’s your own body.
 I was a little squeamish the first few times, but after pushing a baby out, stuff like that just doesn’t seem like a big deal any more.
 Besides, since the blood is caught and collected high up in your vagina near your cervix, you get very little on your fingers anyway.

 Having said that, I also learned the hard way not to “pop” the cup out or squeeze too hard when removing the cup.
 Whoops!

 I learned that cups are surprisingly more comfortable than tampons.
 Thinking about inserting a cup up there may seem intimidating at first, but once it’s placed properly you really can’t feel it anymore.
 And since cups don’t absorb natural vaginal secretions the way tampons do, I stopped feeling dry and uncomfortable during that time of the month.

 I also learned that cups are safer than tampons since they don’t cause microtears from dryness and they don’t leave behind tiny fibers that could potentially breed the dangerous bacteria that cause Toxic Shock Syndrome.

 I learned that anything I can do with a tampon, I can do with a cup.
 In case you were wondering, I’ve gone swimming, horseback riding (but it wasn’t in a white dress galloping down a beach!), zip lining, and camping.
 I learned how nice it is never to worry about running out of products mid-period.

 Finally, I learned that I should have made the switch a long time ago!